PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

     mesh.triangles = { 0, 1, 2 }
 ```

-In the list of "triangles" (they're just a set of 3 `int`s) we are saying, get the vertex at `0` in the array and make that the first vertex in our triangle.
+In the list of "triangles" (they're just a set of 3 `int`s, ints are numbers without any decimals) we are saying, get the vertex at `0` in the list of verticces (aka positons) and make that the first vertex in our triangle.
 Then get vertex at `1` and use it for the second vertex of the triangle.
 Then get vertex at `2` for the third vertex.
 These "triangle" ints are called indexes.
 An index tells us where in a list (or array) to find something.
 Triangle ints (usually just called "triangles") have to be in sets of 3, if they are not we will get an error.

 ![triangle mesh](/Assets/triangle_mesh.png)